The Home Office pre-licence priority service gives employers the ability to request a fast-tracked decision on their sponsor licence application.

 If you do not receive a response, you can assume that your request has not been successful.
 The pre-licence priority service does not guarantee that your request for faster consideration will be approved.
 There are several reasons why your priority request may be unsuccessful, for example, your request is ineligible for the service because it’s already under consideration, you’ve submitted a request outside the services’ operating times or the daily allocation limit has been reached.
-A maximum of 10 priority requests will be accepted by UKVI each day.

 How much does the priority licence application service cost?

 The cost of the pre-licence priority service is £500.
 This is in addition to your application fee for a sponsor licence.
 The amount you pay for your licence application will depend on the type of licence sought, and the size or status of your organisation.

 You’ll be eligible to pay the ‘small’ fee if:

 - you’re applying to sponsor workers under the Temporary Worker routes only

 - you’re subject to the small companies regime

 - you’re an individual, not a company, and you employ fewer than 50 people.